Idaho Nursing Schools and Programs

 How do I become a nurse in Idaho?

-If you want to become a Licensed Practical Nurse (LPN) in the state of Idaho, you will need to complete a Practical Nurse training program.
-Practical Nursing programs generally last 1 to 1.5 years.
+If you want to become an LPN in the state of Idaho, you will need to complete a Practical Nurse training program.
+Practical Nursing programs generally last 1 to 1.5 years (see chart at the top of this page).
 Upon completion of your Idaho practical nursing program, you will have to pass the nationwide NCLEX-PN exam.
 After you pass the NCLEX-PN exam, you will apply for a Practical Nurse license from the Idaho Board of Nursing.

-If you want to become a Registered Nurse (RN) in the state of Idaho, you will need to complete a Registered Nurse training program.
-Registered Nurse programs generally last 2 to 4 years.
+If you want to become an RN in the state of Idaho, you will need to complete a Registered Nurse training program.
+Registered Nurse programs generally last 2 to 4 years (see chart at the top of this page).
 Upon completion of your Idaho registered nursing program, you will have to pass the nationwide NCLEX-RN exam.
 After you pass the NCLEX-RN exam, you will apply for a Registered Nurse license from the Idaho Board of Nursing.

 Is Idaho a nursing compact state?

 Yes, Idaho is part of the nursing license compact.
-Idaho recently enacted the Enhanced Nursing Licensure Compact (eNLC) agreement which allows nurses to practice in all but a handful of states.
-This means that a Idaho Licensed Practical Nurse or a Idaho Registered Nurse can now apply for a multi-state nursing license.
+Idaho recently enacted the Nursing Licensure Compact (NLC) agreement, which allows nurses to practice in all but a handful of states.
+This means that an Idaho Licensed Practical Nurse or an Idaho Registered Nurse can now apply for a multi-state nursing license.

 How long is nursing school in Idaho?

-Above on this page we created a tabular image which summarizes how long nursing school is in Idaho.
-That image includes the number of nurses employed in the state of Idaho, along with the average wages earned at each education level.
+Above on this page, we created a chart that summarizes how long nursing school is in Idaho.
+That chart includes the number of nurses employed in the state of Idaho, along with the average wages earned at each education level.

-Notice that in the state of Idaho, far greater numbers are employed as a Registered Nurse (RN) compared to a Licensed Practical Nurse (LPN).
+Notice that in the state of Idaho, far greater numbers are employed as Registered Nurses (RN) compared to Licensed Practical Nurses (LPN).
 Notice also that a Licensed Practical Nurse (LPN) in Idaho earns far more in wages compared to a Certified Nursing Assistant (CNA).

 Use the nursing program acronyms CNA, LPN, ASN, BSN, MSN, DNP, and PhD to help identify which Idaho nursing schools offer the length of program you desire.